SatoryKono/ChEMBL_data_acquisition/README_EN.md

   ```

-  The target pipeline is the only one that currently honours `--raw-out` and `--raw-format`; other pipelines ignore the flags
+  The target pipeline is the only one that currently honours `--raw-out`, `--raw-format`, `--id-cols`, `--no-reindex-raw`, and
+  the `--normalize-at-export` / `--no-normalize-at-export` pair; other pipelines ignore the flags until staged snapshot support
-  until raw snapshot support lands in their adapters.
+  lands in their adapters.

    The console scripts accept the same options as their module counterparts, so existing `python -m …` workflows remain valid: